Who is a breast cancer survivor?

 What happens after treatment is over?

 Even after you’re finished your cancer treatments, your cancer care team will want to watch you closely, so follow-up visits are important.
 These visits can include medical oncology, radiation oncology, surgery or gynecology.
-You will also likely need additional imaging such as mammograms, MRIs or DEXA scans.
+You may also need additional imaging such as mammograms, MRIs or DEXA scans.

 Your health care provider can help: Find a Sanford location near you